 We’ve made changes to classrooms and lecture halls to reduce students’ potential exposure to the novel coronavirus.
 Students will be required to wear a face covering at all times in the classroom.
 Classroom seating capacity will be reduced so students can sit farther apart.

 Some conference and meeting spaces will be repurposed for instructional use to accommodate larger classes while still allowing for appropriate distancing.
-The university is also moving some larger classes online or offering them in a hybrid format that combines online instruction with traditional face-to-face class sessions.
+The university has also moved some larger classes online or is offering them in a hybrid format that combines online instruction with traditional face-to-face class sessions.

 In-classroom seating will space students at a minimum of 4 feet apart.
 This distance, combined with required face coverings, is appropriate to help reduce the risk.
 Signage in classrooms will help students find available seating.
-NC State evaluated guidance from the CDC, the World Health Organization and the UNC System to determine classroom spacing.
+NC State evaluated guidance from the Centers for Disease Control and Prevention, the World Health Organization and the UNC System to determine classroom spacing.